 How to prevent unauthorized computer access

-Make sure a password has been set on computer.
-Default passwords such as password, root, admin or no password will allow easy access to your computer or your Internet account.
+- Never keep a default password.
+Passwords such as "password," "root," "admin," or no password at all allow easy access to your computer or Internet accounts.

 - Change passwords often.
-It is recommended at least once every few months.
+We recommend at least once every few months.

 - Create a BIOS password.

 - When creating a password, add numbers or other characters to the password to make it more difficult to guess; for example, 1mypassword23!.

 - Do not use sticky notes around your computer to write down passwords.
 Instead, use a password manager.